Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Introduction

-For most of these repairs I will use replacement patch panels.
-I purchased left and right lower rear quarter patches ($191.98 for the pair, which is ridiculous but the cheapest I could find) from Jeg's, the left and right side wheel lip patches for $84.97 for the pair from Amazon, and the rear deck panel ($89.98) from Jeg's.
-The toe panel, the rear of the wheelhouses, and the passenger rocker, however, will be repaired with scrap sheetmetal I have laying around, so that means total expenditure for all the rust repair is $366.93 plus my labor (actually, a lot of my labor), which is free to me.
+I used replacement patch panels for the wheel openings and lower rear quarters.
+I purchased he left and right side wheel lip patches for $84.97 for the pair from Amazon, and the left and right lower rear quarter patches from Jeg's ($191.98 for the pair, which is ridiculous but the cheapest I could find).
+So that means total expenditure for all the rust repair is pretty cheap, plus my labor (actually, a lot of my labor), which is free to me.

-As far as my work process, I'm going to be moving around the car doing various repairs.
+As far as my work process, I've been moving around the car doing various repairs.
 I do not plan to actually finish any one task immediately.
 One reason is because I don't want to spend extended periods scrunched over a repair.
 My ol' body can't handle that, so I'll alternately weld high, grind low, and cut laying down.

 The Passenger Quarter